 After looking on multiple sites, subreddits and software forums, I found three essential criteria for making album art and other tags show up properly on Sony MP3 players.
 (These criteria may apply to other MP3 players as as well, and the “baseline” JPG criteria may resolve issues with car infotainment systems and digital photo frames).

 1) Every song must be tagged using ID3 tag version 2.3.
 2) Every song’s artwork must be embedded into its ID3 tag.
 3) Every artwork image must be a JPG.
 More specifically, it must be a “baseline” JPG rather than a “progressive” JPG.

 Now I’ll explain what all of those words mean, and the steps that I followed to make my song files and cover artworks fit these criteria.
-It’s important for me to clarify that each individual part was figured out by someone else; I’m just putting them together so that I can show the steps all in one place.
+It’s important for me to clarify that each individual criteria was figured out by someone else; I’m just putting them together so that I can show the steps in one place.